Grey High School: Sports

 The Hibbert Shield hockey tournament was inaugurated in 2019 and hosts schools from all areas of South Africa.
 This shield is named for a family of alumni of the school who have been extensively involved in hockey for several decades as staff and coaches at the school, and as national representatives in the sport.
 The Hibbert Shield is awarded to U19 teams and the Hibbert Cup is awarded to U16 teams at the tournament.

 The Hirsch Shield is an athletics meeting at which Grey High School competes annually with other Eastern Cape schools including Kingswood College, Queens College, Dale College, Graeme College, Muir College, St Andrews College, and Selborne College.
 Inaugurated in 1917, the competition for this prestigious shield is the oldest schools athletics event in South Africa.

 Grey is the only school in Gqeberha to offer sweep-oar rowing as a sport.
 This sees the rowing crews travel to East London, Knysna, Port Alfred and Pretoria to compete in regattas with other rowing schools from around the country, with the culmination of the season being the South African Schools Championships in Pretoria.
 In 2014, two U16 boys were selected to represent South African Schools Rowing in Belgium and returned with gold and silver medals.

 In 2020, SA School Sports magazine named Grey High School as the "Top Boys Sports School of the Decade" taking into account performances from across the sport codes of rugby, cricket, water polo and hockey.
-Alumnus Greg Miller holds the distinction of being one of 11 boys in South African history to obtain South African Schools colours for both cricket and rugby, going on to play both cricket and rugby at senior provincial level.